tonywenuon/reading-progress/reading-record.md

 ## 6. Learning to Transform, Combine, and Reason in Open-Domain Question Answering

 ### Good aspects:
 This work adopts Transformer to get the representation.
 A novel multihop reasoning is used for reasoning between all of the document.
 With this approach, the model can make use of the low ranking documents.
+It is robust when injecting more documents.

 ### Limitations:
-1. Keep the retrieval process
+1. Keep the retrieval process a black box.
+They don't explore the retrieval process.
+2. The model uses document-level
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5ODA4Mjk2MCwyMjYzNTM1NDgsMTIxMT
-MwODM3Nyw0NjE1NDk3NDgsMTcxMTY1NjkwLDE3OTY0Njg3MTAs
-LTE2NzEwNjE0LC05MzE5MjI2ODcsMTQyNTc0Nzc2NCw3NDUyMD
-I3NzgsMTUyNjE2OTY2OSwtMTQ1ODQyOTkzOV19
+eyJoaXN0b3J5IjpbLTE3MDU5OTUzMTgsMjI2MzUzNTQ4LDEyMT
+EzMDgzNzcsNDYxNTQ5NzQ4LDE3MTE2NTY5MCwxNzk2NDY4NzEw
+LC0xNjcxMDYxNCwtOTMxOTIyNjg3LDE0MjU3NDc3NjQsNzQ1Mj
+AyNzc4LDE1MjYxNjk2NjksLTE0NTg0Mjk5MzldfQ==
 -->